I was ready. At least I thought I was.

 - Note how specific activities around your home sound.
 For example, what do footsteps sound like as they approach your front door?
 What does the door sound like when it opens slowly?
 This might not need attention during your busy day, but it is very relevant at 2 am during the dark of the early morning.

 - Armed criminals that target their victims in a public space need to conceal their weapons.
-This could be in the waistband of their trousers, under a shirt or jacket, in a pocket or even in bag.
-They most likely need to wear shoes that they can easily run away in; and may add a cap or glasses to conceal their faces.
+This could be in the waistband of their trousers, under a shirt or jacket, in a pocket or even in a bag.
+They most likely need to wear shoes that they can easily run away in, and may add a cap or glasses to conceal their faces.

 - Criminals aren’t good a playing poker.
 They often produce some type of sign that they have ill intent.
 This could be a person who deliberately averts his eyes when you greet him or someone who subconsciously taps his waist to check that his .38 revolver is still in his belt.
 In his book the “Gift of Fear”, international security expert Gavin de Bekker refers to these signs as pre-incident indicators.
 These are types of unnatural behavior that are indicators that an impending incident.